jadi9906/LABS/README.txt

-This repository will be a collection of the projects completed in EBIO 4420.
+This repository will be a collection of the projects completed in EBIO 4420 in the Spring 2020 semester.
+This class will cover aspects of computational biology skills; focused on using git, github, and R.